-If you buy something through a link on this page, we may earn a small commission.
-How this works.
+We include products we think are useful for our readers.
+If you buy through links on this page, we may earn a small commission Here’s our process.

 Head colds can closely resemble other conditions, including chest colds and sinus infections.
 However, there are some significant differences.

-Several types of viruses can cause a head cold, including:
+Several types of viruses can cause a head cold,